 Grade Point Value Meaning Technical Programs Scale Percentage Scale

-Α 4.0 Excellent 100-90 100-90
+А 4.0 Excellent 100-90 100-90

 В 3.0 Very Good 89-80 89-80

 С 2.0 Good 79-70 79-70

 D 1.0 Poor 69-60 N/A

 F 0.0 Failing 59-0 69-0

 Fail Not Calculated Fail (for externship/internship)

-Pass Not Calculated Pass (for externship/internship or thesis classes of only)
+Pass Not Calculated Pass (for externship/internship or thesis classes only Pass (for externship/internship or thesis classes only)

 L Not Calculated Leave of Absence (allowed in modular programs only)

 EL Not Calculated Experiential Learning

-ΙP Not Calculated In Progress (for externship/internship or thesis courses only)
+IP Not Calculated In Progress (for externship/internship or thesis courses only)

 PE Not Calculated Proficiency Exam

 PF Not Calculated Preparatory Fail

 PP Not Calculated Preparatory Pass

 W Not Calculated Withdrawal

-WZ Not Calculated Withdrawal for those students called to immediate indicates that the course will not be calculated for progress
+WZ Not Calculated Withdrawal for those students called to immediate active military duty.
+This grade indicates that the course will not be calculated for purposes of determining rate of progress

 TR Not Calculated Transfer Credit

-^{}Not used in modular programs.
+Not used in modular programs.

-^{}For modular programs, F (Failing) is 69-0%.
+For modular programs, F (Failing) is 69-0%.